Disclaimer: this review discusses plot points – please watch the film first to avoid spoilers.

-The Oxygen Destroyer makes its own appearance in the film, in a moment that wastes all potential.
-That the Oxygen Destroyer is integral to the original Godzilla, it is a shame that in King of the Monsters, the weapon is abruptly introduced and just as quickly forgotten; a monumental part of the Godzilla legacy given a fleeting appearance like a reference in the recent Star Wars sequels.
+The weapon used to kill the original 1954 Godzilla, the Oxygen Destroyer, makes an appearance in a moment that wastes all potential.
+That the Oxygen Destroyer is integral to the original Godzilla, it is a shame that in King of the Monsters the weapon is abruptly introduced and just as quickly forgotten; a monumental part of the Godzilla legacy given a fleeting appearance like a reference in the recent Star Wars sequels.
 Speaking of references, the film is littered with them.
-From Ghidorah’s initial name (Monster Zero) lifted from the US release title of 1965’s Invasion of Astro-Monster, to the protestors in the film’s opening who wave ‘Destroy All Monsters’ signs (taken from the title of the 1968 film), the film pays tribute to Toho’s Godzilla legacy whenever possible.
+From Ghidorah’s initial name (Monster Zero) lifted from the U.S. release title of 1965’s Invasion of Astro-Monster, to the protestors in the film’s opening who wave ‘Destroy All Monsters’ signs (taken from the title of the 1968 film), the film pays tribute to Toho’s Godzilla legacy whenever possible.
 If it weren’t for how clumsily such references are sometimes handled (as with the Oxygen Destroyer), these would seem included for purpose.
 But, as with the new Star Wars sequels, references can’t form the backbone of your film.

 Perhaps the worst part of King of the Monsters is its dreadfully misplaced humour.
 Liberally peppered throughout are quips, one-liners, and puns that just don’t hit the mark, ranging from cringe-inducing to downright awful.
 The worst offender is when one character says Ghidorah’s name, only for another to ask “Gonorrhoea?” incredulously.
 That it comes at a time of grave implications for our protagonists makes it all the more jarring.
 A close second for clunky humour is when a character says “Oh my God…” only for another to add “…zilla” in a line that would the test the mettle of even the most ardent dad joke fan.

 Godzilla: King of the Monsters is a messy, clumsy film.
 It’s ambitious with its monsters and scope, but its character motivations aren’t compelling.
 Whilst many Western critics are preoccupied with arguing that the human drama here isn’t very good, others have leapt to claim that human drama isn’t why people watch Godzilla movies.
 I beg to differ.
 The best of Toho’s Godzilla films (and certainly Gareth Edwards’ film) have nuance and merit to their human characters.
 The battles in films like Mothra vs. Godzilla (1964) or Godzilla, Mothra & King Ghidorah: Giant Monsters All-Out Attack (2001) are tense and exciting precisely because we care for the characters and their stakes.
-King of the Monsters doesn’t quite manage a wholly compelling human side to its story.
-Whilst Ken Watanabe is great as Serizawa, his shining scene can’t lift the film entirely.
+King of the Monsters doesn’t quite manage a compelling human side to its story.
+Whilst Ken Watanabe is great as Serizawa (returning from the last film), he can’t lift the film entirely.
 It’s clear that the film was made by people who love Toho’s Godzilla legacy, but the constant references feel flippant and less precise than the (few but distinct) ones included in the 2014 film.
 Whilst it’s always a pleasure to see Godzilla again, it’s a shame that King of the Monsters couldn’t quite support him this time.